chef/automate/components/automate-chef-io/content/docs/infra-server.md

 ### Specify Products Via the Configuration

-To install Chef Automate and Chef Infra Server on the same host via configuration will still require a command line interface.
+To install Chef Automate and Chef Infra Server on the same host via configuration still requires a command line interface.

 1. First, generate a skeleton configuration file by running this command: